 • If you need help with preparing a CV, please book into one of our CV workshops in the Events section on MyCareerPath.

-• We recommend that you use MyCareerPath first to get instant feedback on your CV and advise on developing it further.
-Once you've updated your CV, book an online CV Clinic to help you strengthen your CV further and to answer any questions you might have.
+• We recommend that you use MYCareerKit first to get instant feedback on your CV and advice on developing it further.
+Once you've updated your CV, book an online CV Clinic on MYCareerPath to meet a Career Advisor who will help you strengthen your CV further and to answer any questions you might have.

 • Graduates will only be able to access MyCareerPath while your University of Limerick email is still valid, but you can still access 1:1 feedback with a CV adviser for up to two years after graduation.